 Contrary to what the movie depicted about the South, not everyone that had help in households barred them from the bathroom or accused of stealing the family silver.
 In our home Rhoda was family.
 My mother taught her how to make blackberry jam I’m sure.

 During that time pediatricians believed that babies should be fed on a schedule and if they cried, just let them, so that’s exactly what my mother did.
 And cry I did.
 While my mother was teaching, it was Rhoda that held me when I got cranky and comforted me when I was hungry.
-What’s funny now is that to this very day, when I get hungry and cannot eat right away, I still get cranky.
-Very cranky, just ask Meakin.
+What’s funny now is that to this very day, when I get hungry and can't eat right away, I still get cranky.
+Very cranky, just ask my husband Meakin.

 I haven’t heard from Rhoda since my parents died almost 28 years ago.
 But this I can tell you.
 She instilled in me those wonderful words from The Help and I am a much better person for it today.